Molnupiravir

 And effective it was: In additional clinical trials, data indicated that molnupiravir eliminated infectious coronavirus from nose swabs within five days as compared to the placebo group.

 In addition to its strength, molnupiravir is also practical.
-It can be administered orally rather than intravenously, providing an alternative method of treatment.
+It’s a small red pill you can swallow – not a shot you get intravenously – which means it’s a more attractive option for those averse to needles.
 It also can be distributed easily, as it has no specific transportation requirements and can be provided as a pill in an outpatient setting.

 For more on molnupiravir from Emory: